An Eagle Scout Project for NWRS Time Capsule Upper Souris 2003

 That year, all of the USFW National Wildlife Refuges nationwide were celebrating centennials.
 The NWR history throughout those 100 years made for some interesting projects.
 We at Future Packaging & Preservation are proud to have been a primary part of those celebrations.

-This time capsule measured 16x12x28?.
-It's similar to the 14x14x30 time capsule container we offer today.
-We engraved it and painted it for them.
+This time capsule measured 16x12x28 inches.
+It's similar to the 12x12x24 inch time capsule container we offer today.

 Room Enough for Insulation